 engineers are on their way to fix the problem.
 This situation normally lasts

 only a few minutes and is handled by Zorro.

 - No hibernation.
 The PC must not be reset, restarted, switched off, hibernate, or go in suspend mode while connected to the Oanda API.
-Otherwise the API may crash and require a Zorro restart.

 - API vs FxTrade.
 Parameters such as equity or trade

 profit are updated by the Oanda API more frequently than by the FxTrade

 platform.
 This can cause the impression that the API returns a different account

 equity.
 Don't worry, a single account can have only one equity value, but

 equity changes appear in the API lists and thus on the Zorro window faster

 and at different times than in the FxTrade platform.